yeaphm/CrosswordGenerator/README.md

 ## Usage/Examples

-* The input is implemented via "input" folder, where you can put your .txt files with list of words for the crossword.
+* The input is implemented via "src/inputs" folder, where you can put your .txt files with list of words for the crossword.
 (Some of the inputs are already provided as an example.)
 The inputs are represented by M *.txt files ending with a new line character.

 * The main output implemented in console, building a crossword with some statistics provided.